RobertJDReid/CAS9_nickase_screen_volcano/README.md

 guide control or an empty vector control.

-This project imports processed data from *screenmill* output, combines data from two runs of the SPA screen, and calculates a *t*-statistic and *p*-value for the growth comparison.
+This project imports processed data from *screenmill* output, combines and normalizes data from two runs of the SPA screen, and calculates a *t*-statistic and *p*-value for the growth comparison.
 These are plotted in a “volcano” plot which is normalized growth difference by *p*-value shown below.
-Note that *screenmill* requires a version less than 4.2 due to a breaking change in one of the packages it relies on.
+Note that *screenmill* currently requires an R version less than 4.2.

 <img src="figures/dif_scr.png" width="50%" style="display: block; margin: auto;" />